-Try to have a GM dealer or a professional towing service tow your vehicle.
-See "Roadside Assistance" in the Index.
+Try to have a retailer or a professional towing service tow your vehicle.
+They can provide the right equipment and know-how to tow your vehicle without damage.
+(See "Roadside Assistance" in the Index.)

 If your vehicle has been changed or modified since it was factory-new by adding aftermarket items like fog lamps, aero skirting, or special tires and wheels, these instructions and illustrations may not be correct.